How to save money on your next holiday

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

-Find the cheapest day to book and fly
+Look for the cheapest time to fly

 You can make further savings by going on holiday when many other people can’t, such as outside the school holidays.
 Or if that isn’t an option, said MoneySavingExpert, prices usually “drop rapidly” towards the end of August, as “many people don’t want to be away the week before schools go back”.